johnkhub/Core/schemaRules.md

 Naming rules
 ============
-Take not of the identifier length limit of *63* imposed by Postgres.
+Take note of the identifier length limit of *63* imposed by Postgres.
 Try and keep table and field names short in case they need to be combined to form names in keys and indexes.

 Comments
 --------